nathanrsfba/vidtool/README.md

 first.
 Specify multiple `-t` options to extract multiple tracks.

 `-n` will append the track number to the filename, in between the name and the extension.
-Automatically enabled if multuiple tracks specified.
+Automatically enabled if multiple tracks specified.

 ### compgate ###